wangsc1912/deplm/README.md

 ## Dataset

 the Fashion-MNIST dataset can be downloaded automatically by torchvision.
-The ShapeNet dataset can be downloaded from [here](https://www.shapenet.org/).
-The DVS128 Gesture dataset can be downloaded from [here](https://www.research.ibm.com/dvsgesture/).
+The preprocessed ShapeNet dataset can be downloaded from [here](https://drive.google.com/file/d/1ngKbWeDG6A9PopfYj_u8GZ8ONFjPZ3--/view?usp=sharing).
+The preprocessed DVS128 Gesture dataset can be downloaded from [here](https://drive.google.com/file/d/1bWRCtmnEBDc9-uOQRyswI2VhSdYqmw0g/view?usp=sharing).

+datasets should be placed in the `data` folder.

 ## Run